takuyaisomura/predpca/README.md

 ### fig4
 Download all scripts under the 'fig4' directory and put them in the same directory.

-Before run this script, please download BDD100K dataset from https://bdd-data.berkeley.edu

-and downsample videos to 320 x 180 and put them in the same directory
+Before run this script, please download BDD100K dataset from https://bdd-data.berkeley.edu, downsample the videos to 320 x 180 and put them in the same directory.

-'predpca_bdd100k_preprocess.m' generates compressed input data fed to PredPCA
+'predpca_bdd100k_preprocess.m' generates compressed input data fed to PredPCA.

-'predpca_bdd100k_training.m' learns the optimal weight matrices
+'predpca_bdd100k_training.m' runs PredPCA to learn the optimal weight matrices.

-'predpca_bdd100k_test.m' predicts 0.5 second future of test data
+'predpca_bdd100k_test.m' predicts 0.5 second future of test data.

 Preprocessing would take about 10 hours.